prithsharma/make-a-mark/README.md

 - There is a pending PR for Redux integration but I intentionally stayed away from introducing Redux to the app.
 Especially when all the first-round features were limited to one container component and could be handled easily with component state.
+- Storing just the coordinates for locations is probably an **INCOMPLETE** design given lack of geocoding knowhow.
+One coordinate might have several locations marked on it.
+  - However, the geocoding service used advises against using any property value from their responses since they are volatile and can change even in a single API version.
+Using the `id` from the location objects from the maps service as identifiers for places was tried, but given away due to this constraint from the service.
+  - On further research, I found that the Google Maps Geocoding service indeed mentions 'Place ID' as the unique identifier for a place in the Google Places database.
+As an **immediate improvement**, I'd change the API schema to store extra information other than the coordinates.

 ### TODOs